Home SEO Tools FAQs Guest post Contact Donate

 You're welcome.
 Thanks for taking the time to comment.

-Martin December 16, 2010 1:23 PM
+Unknown December 16, 2010 at 1:23 PM

 Hello, I've added your code in the "edit html" and add your step 2, but it doesn't work.
 And then, I also edit my post (the newest one) so that it begins with text rather than image, but the drop cap also doesn't work.
 Any suggestions?
 My web is www.martinmanurung.com